nukemberg/docker-introspection/README.md

 The API will provide individual config items such as memory, volumes, etc. - just append the item name as the last url component.

 The API output is currently json only.
 Use `jq` or whatever - i'll make this more friendly when I have some time.

+The `--no-auth` flag will disable source IP checks thus allowing containers to view the metadata of all containers.
+It also disable the magic `_myself` container id.